Frequently Asked Questions

 To keep your carpet looking and performing at its best, The Carpet and Rug Institute recommends having your carpet professionally deep-cleaned every 12 to 18 months.
 Most carpet manufacturer warranties require this as well to maintain coverage.
 Check with your carpet retailer or warranty documents for details.

-How long does it take for my carpets to dry after they've been cleaned?
+How long does it take carpets to dry after they've been cleaned?

-Drying times can vary depending on many factors.
-Under ideal conditions (low outside humidity, warm temperatures and good air circulation), they can dry in less than two hours.
-We can provide complimentary air movers to speed up drying.
+Drying times can vary depending on a number of factors.
+Under ideal conditions, such as low outside humidity, warm temperatures and good air circulation, they can dry in less than two hours.
+If needed we can provide complimentary air movers to speed up drying.
 The maximum amount of time a carpet should take to dry is 24 hours.

 Will you move furniture when you come to clean my carpets?

-Yes if requested, but we ask that you remove smaller and breakable items.
+We will move your furniture if requested, but we ask that you remove smaller and breakable items.
 If we don’t have to move any furniture, your overall price quote will be less.
-Furniture items we will not move include: beds that aren't sitting on a frame that has functioning rollers, wall cabinets filled with books, dishes etc., or furniture that contains or has breakables resting on its surface.
-Any furniture we move will have protective foil pads or foam blocks put under the legs to protect the it from getting wet and prevent any damage to the carpet from wood stain transfer or rust staining.
+Furniture items we will not move include beds not on a frame with functioning rollers, wall cabinets filled with books, furniture that contains or has breakables resting on its surface, dishes etc. Any furniture we move will have protective foil pads or foam blocks put under the legs to protect the it from getting wet and prevent any damage to the carpet from wood stain transfer or rust staining.